Örn Clausen

 Örn Clausen (8 November 1928 – 12 December 2008) was an Icelandic athlete who competed mainly in the decathlon.

+Biography
-He was born in Reykjavík.

-He finished 12th in the decathlon competition at the 1948 Summer Olympics.
+He was born in Reykjavík and finished 12th in the decathlon competition at the 1948 Summer Olympics.

+Clausen finished third behind Jack Parker in the 120 yards hurdles event at the 1951 AAA Championships.

 Örn Clausen, a lawyer, was married to the lawyer and supreme court judge Guðrún Erlendsdóttir.